xi/django-mfa3/README.md

 (after `AuthenticationMiddleware`!).
 It will redirect all authenticated requests to `'mfa:list'` as long as the user has no MFAKeys.
 You can use `mfa.decorators.public` to add exceptions.

+## Status

+I am not sure whether I will be able to maintain this library long-term.
+If you would like to help or even take ownership of this project, please contact me!

 ## Related projects